Downeast Arts Center

 MELBA LaROSE (founder-artistic director) is a veteran actress of avant-garde theatre, film & TV turned playwright-director-actress.
 She debuted in NY as a campy Jean Harlow in the leading role of GLAMOUR, GLORY & GOLD .
 Supporting players were famed Warhol stars Jackie Curtis (who also wrote the play) and Candy Darling, directed by Ron Link.
 They worked together for years to come.
 For NY Artists Unlimited, she has written, directed, and sometimes appeared in: A BUILDER OF DREAMS (the poetry & life of maternal grandmother Myrtle Evelyn Lawrence, 1893-1963), SONG OF THE SIMPLE TRUTH - EL CANTO DE JULIA DE BURGOS, LITTLE RED - GIRL FROM THE HOOD, EBONY BLACK, WHO'S THERE?, SPOTLIGHT, CITYSCAPES 3, RIME ICE, VOICES OF THE TOWN - A VAUDEVILLE SALUTE! and more.
 She toured internationally with the Obie Award-winning NY Street Theatre Caravan and assisted on the Actors Studio concert reading at Carnegie Hall of DON JUAN IN HELL, starring Gore Vidal, Susan Sontag, Gay Talese and Norman Mailer.
 While an actress member of Group Repertory Theatre, L.A. , she began writing under the aegis of Lonny Chapman, Artistic Director.
 Her work has been under consideration by Jerry London at CBS and Disney/ Touchstone Films.
 Melba conducted master classes in acting at the Free University of L.A., 18th St. Playhouse, and at Downeast Arts Center .
 A published poet, she was a founding member of The Commotion - Poets & Co.

 Honors & Awards: Who's Who in America , Who's Who in the World, Who's Who of American Women, Who's Who in Executives & Professionals, Fulbright Senior Specialist Roster Candidate.
 Playwriting grants: Lower Manhattan Cultural Council's Manhattan Community Arts Fund.
 Phi Theta Kappa honors graduate and SUNY Distinguished Alumnus Award, Gold Key Honor Society, Best Actress - Town Hall Film Festival.
 Associations: Dramatists Guild, Drama League, Theatre Resources Unlimited.
-Guest Actress - Playwriting Units: Actors Studio, NY & L.A.; Group Repertory Theatre; HB Playwrights Foundation.
+Guest Actress - Playwriting Units: Actors Studio, NY & L.A.; Group Repertory Theatre; HB Playwrights Foundation, League of Professional Theatre Women.

 previous | next